Home buyers assistance account a guide for first home buyers

 What if my application is not lodged within the 90-day timeframe?

-Your application may be accepted more than 90 days after the date of your offer and acceptance, howeveryou will need to provide a letter explaining the reasons that the application is being lodged later than 90 days.
+Your application may be accepted more than 90 days after the date of settlement of the contract to purchase the home, however you will need to provide a letter explaining the reasons that the application is being lodged later than 90 days.

 If the reasons you have given prevented your application being lodged earlier, then your application may be accepted.